Looping Over Files

 - Download the file

-- Post the generated message to Slack
+- Post the transformed data to an HTTP endpoint

 - Move the file from the